 49. Get rid of the ready meals

 Even if you think you can’t cook, there’s no excuses for ready meals if you’re trying to save money.
 They’ve got extra additives and preservatives that you can’t control.
 Plus they are far more expensive than it would be to make the same dish yourself.
-Cooking is not hard, you just need simple recipes and basic ingredients.
-You can also try ditching the weekly takeaway.
-Cut back and save money by making it a monthly treat.
-It should make the kids appreciate it more, plus there are loads of fun takeaway-like foods you can make at home for a fraction of the price.
+Cooking is not hard, you just need simple recipes and basic ingredients!

 50. Keep track of your finances

 Always check your receipts, bank statements and bills.
-You never know who has got hold of your details.
-So you need to keep tabs on what is going out and coming in.
-This way if anything is amiss, you’ll be on it like a flash, saving time and money.
+You never know who has got hold of your details, so you need to keep tabs on what is going out and coming in.
+This way if anything is amiss, you’ll be on it like a flash, saving time and money in your home.
 And of course, always read the small print!